laravel/docs/logging.md

 <a name="customizing-monolog-for-channels"></a>
 ### Customizing Monolog For Channels

 Sometimes you may need complete control over how Monolog is configured for an existing channel.
-For example, you may want to configure a custom Monolog `FormatterInterface` implementation for a given channel's handlers.
+For example, you may want to configure a custom Monolog `FormatterInterface` implementation for given channel's handlers.

 To get started, define a `tap` array on the channel's configuration.
 The `tap` array should contain a list of classes that should have an opportunity to customize (or "tap" into) the Monolog instance after it is created: